Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Implementing and Combining Vulnerabilities for a Payment Fraud Proof of Concept

 \section{Implementing and Combining Vulnerabilities for a Payment Fraud Proof of Concept}

-The previous section described a plug and charge relay vulnerability allowing an attacker to charge a vehicle but making a second vehicle, the victim vehicle, pay for the charging session.
+The previous section described a plug and charge relay vulnerability allowing an attacker to charge their vehicle while making a second vehicle, the victim vehicle, pay for the charging session.
 By combining this vulnerability with the vulnerability described in section \ref{sec:tls-problems}, this section describes a possible proof of concept proving the feasibility of the attack.
-For the simplicity of the proof of concept, no real vehicles or charging stations are used.
-Instead, the software stacks, which are published as open source alongside this paper, are run fully virtually, communicating with each other using local network interfaces.
+The software stacks, published as open source alongside this paper, can run entirely in a virtual environment, communicating with each other using local network interfaces.
+Additionally, the proof of concept was successfully tested using real hardware: our own charging station as the \textit{regular charging station}, our EV simulator as the \textit{victim vehicle}, and two powerline modems acting as \textit{attacker vehicle} and \textit{fake charging station}.

+\todo{[R13A] The setup is unclear.
+How is the fake charging station built?
+It seems that it should be connected to the victim vehicle while being able to send data to the regular charging station.
+It is somewhat explained in Section 6.1, but it should probably be part of the threat model, especially because it requires a modification on the attacker's side as well, which makes the "equipment supplied" attacker almost infeasible or, at least, more complicated.} \todoanswer{The "unclear" points are exactly what is described in sections 6.2 and 6.3.
+First 6.2 describes how the data could be transmitted wirelessly between fake charging station and attacker vehicle.
+Section 6.3 mentions how a man-in-the-middle device could be used instead of modifying the attacker vehicle directly to make the attack more feasible.}